dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS Quickstart

-Let's create your first DBOS App!
+Let's create your first DBOS app!
 You start building an app by creating a special folder for it.
 From there, you can register with DBOS Cloud, provision a free Database Instance and deploy your app in a few minutes.
 You can also run DBOS apps on your computer.

 <ThemedImage
   alt="Docusaurus themed image"